Sing Sing Correctional Facility

 Program

-Inside the walls of Sing Sing Correctional Facility, instruments become tools of transformation, and music becomes a pathway to new possibilities.
+Inside the walls of Sing Sing Correctional Facility, instruments become tools of self-expression, and music becomes a pathway to new possibilities.

 Every other weekend from September through June, Musicambia creates a vibrant musical community among 30 incarcerated men at Sing Sing.
 Our world-class Teaching Artists don't just teach music—they ignite passion, build skills, and foster connections through a comprehensive curriculum spanning instrumental and vocal performance, music theory, composition, and collaborative ensemble work.

 The journey looks different for each participant.
-Some have developed their talents through years in our program, others are reconnecting with instruments they once played in childhood, and many are discovering the joy of making music for the very first time.
-What unites them is a shared commitment to growth—not just as musicians, but as mentors and leaders.
-Our experienced students guide newcomers, building a culture of mutual support that strengthens both musical outcomes and essential life skills.
+Some have honed their talents through years performing and composing in our program, others are reconnecting with instruments they once played in childhood, and others are discovering the joy of music for the first time.
+What unites them all is a commitment to growth—not just as musicians, but as collaborators and mentors.
+Experienced students guide newcomers, building a culture of mutual support that strengthens not just musical dexterity and facility, but essential life skills.

-The highlight of our program year comes during our student concerts, where participants showcase their original compositions before audiences of up to 150 people—fellow residents, corrections officers, and facility administrators alike.
-These performances represent more than musical accomplishment; they're powerful moments of dignity, creativity, and shared humanity.
+The highlight of our program is our concerts, where participants get to showcase their original compositions before audiences of up to 150 people—including fellow residents, corrections officers, facility administrators, and outside guests.
+These performances are powerful moments of dignity, creativity, and shared humanity.

-Through Musicambia, music becomes more than notes on a page—it becomes a vehicle for developing discipline, teamwork, creative expression, and a renewed sense of purpose that extends far beyond the practice room.
+Through Musicambia, music becomes a vehicle for developing discipline, teamwork, creative expression, and a renewed sense of purpose that extends far beyond the classroom.

 Concerts

-Twice a year, the Chapel at Sing Sing Correctional Facility transforms into a concert hall where originality, vulnerability, and artistic courage take center stage.
+Twice a year, the Chapel at Sing Sing Correctional Facility is the site for Musicambia’s concerts—where originality, vulnerability, and artistic courage take center stage.

-November 2024 marked the most recent milestone, as participants unveiled eight powerful original compositions to an attentive audience of fellow residents, staff, and administrators.
+At our November 2024 concert, participants unveiled eight original compositions to an attentive audience of fellow residents, staff, and administrators.

 The concert revealed the profound emotional journeys unfolding through Musicambia's program.
-Paul quieted the room with his soul-stirring anthem "Unity," his voice rising with conviction as he delivered the poignant refrain: "One day our love will reach over the wall."
-The lyric hung in the air—both a personal plea and universal hope that resonated deeply with everyone present.
+Paul quieted the room with his soul-stirring anthem "Unity," his voice rising as he delivered the poignant refrain: "One day our love will reach over the wall."
+The lyric was both a personal plea and a shared hope that resonated deeply with the audience.

-Joe's instrumental trio, The Price of Freedom, took listeners on an evocative musical narrative exploring the harrowing experiences of migrants.
-Without words, his composition spoke volumes about displacement, courage, and the universal human yearning for safety and belonging.
+Joe's instrumental trio, The Price of Freedom, took listeners on a musical journey inspired the experiences of migrants.
+Without words, his composition had much to say about displacement, courage, and the universal human need for safety and belonging.

-And Johnny honored a departed friend through "Relief in My Sorrow," transforming personal grief into a musical offering that provided catharsis not only for himself but for many in the audience who have experienced similar loss.
+And Johnny honored a departed friend through "Relief in My Sorrow," turning his personal grief into a song that provided catharsis both for himself and his audience.

-These original works represent far more than musical accomplishment—they are testimonies to the transformative power of creative expression in even the most challenging environments.
-Each composition offers a window into the composers' inner worlds while creating bridges of understanding and empathy that truly transcend walls.
+These courageous performances of original work are testimonies to the importance of creative expression in even the most challenging environments.
+Each composition offers a window into the composer's inner world, creating bridges of understanding and empathy that truly transcend walls.

 Musicambia’s programs at Sing Sing are made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.